The Cuban Club in Ybor City, Tampa

-Located in Tampa’s historic Latin Quarter of Ybor City, El Círculo Cubano – commonly known as the Cuban Club – is a grand four-story Neoclassical building constructed in 1917.
-While originally commissioned by and for Cuban immigrant cigar workers as a vibrant cultural and mutual aid center, the club has earned a reputation as one of the most haunted places in the U.S., making it an enthralling destination for both history buffs and paranormal enthusiasts.
+Located in Tampa’s historic Latin Quarter of Ybor City, El Círculo Cubano – commonly known as the Cuban Club – is a grand four-story building completed in 1917.
+Originally created for Tampa’s Cuban immigrant community, it served as a cultural and mutual aid center with social spaces, recreation, and community services.
+Today, it is also widely known for its ghost stories, making it a compelling stop for both history lovers and paranormal enthusiasts.

 Historical Significance

-- Foundation & Purpose: Built by and for Tampa’s Cuban immigrant community, the Cuban Club served as a mutual aid society offering medical services, recreation, a theater, ballroom, spa, swimming pool, library, and cantina – the very heart of immigrant life in Ybor City.
+- Foundation & Purpose: Built to serve Tampa’s Cuban immigrant community, the Cuban Club functioned as a mutual aid society and social center, offering gathering spaces, recreation, theater, a ballroom, a library, and other amenities that helped anchor daily life in Ybor City.

 Haunted Legends & Ghostly Encounters

-- Little Jimmy – An 8-year-old boy who allegedly drowned in the basement pool, his presence is often noted by unseen giggles, cold spots, and water-like sounds.
+- Little Jimmy – A popular legend describes an 8-year-old boy who drowned in the basement pool.
+Visitors and tour guides sometimes report giggles, cold spots, or water-like sounds linked to his story.

 Visiting Today